twistedcubic/funML/README.md

-#Machine Learning Algorithms
+## Machine Learning Algorithms
 This is a repository of select machine learning algorithms.
-Written in Matlab (will include Python in future commits).
+Written in python and Matlab.

 Algorithms so far: